letscodegirl/ww/_posts/2024-08-17-the-strategic-advantage.md

 **RAMP** offers Business English training that will be modified or tailored to the needs of your employees and the industry you belong in.
 As such, it would be particularly beneficial for startups looking to pitch their ideas to investors, partners, or clients overseas to have Business English training.
 A pitch that is well-prepared and rehearsed, that is delivered in clear, proficient business English will serve as the difference between getting that funding or missing out on the opportunity.

 Additionally, presentation skills training can assist everyone in the company, from the founders to the employees, to express their vision more compellingly and persuasively.
-If you're at an industry event, product launch, or when you're on a virtual meeting, the ability to present confidently in English is a necessity because it will reflect not only your professionalism but also your credibility in the eyes of the stakeholders.
+If you’re at an industry event, product launch, or when you’re on a virtual meeting, the ability to present confidently in English is a necessity because it will reflect not only your professionalism but also your credibility in the eyes of the stakeholders.

 #### **3\.
 Empowering Small Businesses to Compete Globally**